AquaWallet/aqua-wallet/README.md

-# Aqua Wallet First-Time Setup Guide
+# COIN.CZ Wallet First-Time Setup Guide

-This guide provides the minimal necessary steps to compile and run the **Aqua Wallet** application on Android.
+This guide provides the minimal necessary steps to compile and run the **COIN.CZ Wallet** application on Android.

 ---